 An EPC basically lets a potential tenant know how energy efficient your property is.
 You’ll need to arrange for an accredited assessor to come and assess your property and issue a certificate for your property.

 - Sign a tenancy agreement and protect your tenants’ deposit if you take one

 A tenancy agreement is the contract you have with your tenants.
 It puts down in writing things like how long the tenants can stay and how much the rent will be.
 If you take a deposit as security against damage or non-payment of rent, you’ll need to place it in a government-approved tenancy deposit protection scheme – a lettings agent can help with this.

 - Taking out landlords insurance

-While buildings insurance is compulsory when you take out a mortgage, it’s a good idea to have some extra cover in place.
-Landlords insurance is specifically designed for owners who need to rent out their property.
+While buildings insurance is compulsory when you take out a mortgage, it’s worth considering having extra cover in place.
+Landlords insurance is specifically designed for owners who rent out their property.
 Different policies offer different levels of cover.
 For example, if your property is being rented out unfurnished, you’re unlikely to need contents cover.
 You can also get policies which will cover rent and eviction costs if the tenant fails to pay.

 - Get the gas and electric safety checked

 You need to get a Gas-Safe-registered engineer in to perform a gas safety check and provide a safety certificate.
 The same goes for the electrics, too.
 Make sure any appliances in the home are tested by a professional.
 You also must provide a working smoke alarm.